jameshughes89/cs4XX-EvolutionaryComputation/site/topics/genetic-algorithms/simple-ga-experiment.rst

 #.
 Add *elitism* to the algorithm

     * Elitism is when the top :math:`x` candidate solutions are automatically copied to the subsequent generation
-    * Typically, :math:`x` is kept low (like 1), but try larger values to see how it impacts the serach
+    * Typically, :math:`x` is kept low (like 1), but try larger values to see how it impacts the search

 #.
 What is the best settings of the hyperparameters found?